 – Cargo weight capacity – greater than 13,001 lbs.

-Note: Equipment must meet both space and weight minimum for classification.
-(Example: if cargo space is 13 feet but cargo weight is only 3,500 lbs. the truck would fall into the B-unit category)
+Note: Equipment must meet both space and weight minimums for classification.
+For example, if cargo space is 13 feet but cargo weight is only 3,500 lbs., the truck would fall into the B-unit category.